 Technical Corrections

-A technical correction is a type of mon-substantive change.
+A technical correction is a type of non-substantive change.
 A technical correction is a non-controversial change that alters a document so that it says what the WG intended to say.
 Technical corrections typically involve correcting changes to normative content that were not made, were incorrectly made, or were inconsistently made during the editing process.

-When there is doubt, a WG may ask the TSC to rule that a change is a technical correction.
+When there is doubt, a WG may ask the TSC to rule whether a change is a technical correction.
 In this case, the TSC will ask for documentation that the WG intended to make the change and evidence that the change is non-controversial, such as:

 A reconciliation package or meeting minutes that document the WG’s intent to make a change.